redis-developer/basic-redis-leaderboard-demo-go/README.md

 ![](https://raw.githubusercontent.com/redis-developer/basic-redis-leaderboard-demo-go/master/image5.jpg?v=2&s=2)

-Hence, you should be able to access Rate Limiting app
+Hence, you should be able to access this app